nathanchere/wordpress-to-markdown/README.md

 A script that converts a WordPress export XML file into Markdown files suitable for a static site.

 Each post is saved as a separate Markdown file with appropriate frontmatter.
 Images are also downloaded and saved.
 Embedded content from YouTube, Twitter, CodePen, etc. is carefully preserved.

-## Motivation for this fork

-For the most part this worked great for me when migrating my own blog but there were some issues particularly with draft posts and some frontmatter conventions.

-Things which are different from upstream:

-* the previous fork was biased towards targetting [Flowershow](https://flowershow.app).
-This fork favours [Astro](https://astro.build) by default.

-* option to include draft blog posts in output (excluded by default)

-* option to include trashed blog posts in output (excluded by default)

-* option to exclude author from front matter of posts (included by default)

-* gitignore lines added to prevent accidentally commiting Wordpress exports to this repo

-* 'Page' entries will be exported under a 'page' folder (i.e. pages are no longer a special case meta type)

-* Draft and trashed blog posts will be exported under corresponding 'draft' and 'trash' folders.

-* in instances where `pubDate` hasn't been set on a post (for example on draft blog posts), it will attempt to use `post_date` instead.
-If that also fails, it will fall back to a default date of 1990/01/01 so processing can continue but it's obvious in the output that the date is a placeholder.

-* in instances where a slug hasn't been set (for example on draft blog posts), the title will be used in the output file name instead.

-* use `pubDate` in Markdown front matter instead of `created` to be more consistent with WordPress and the defaults used by markdown consumers like Astro

 ## Quick Start

 You'll need:

 - [Node.js](https://nodejs.org/) v12.14 or later
 - Your [WordPress export file](https://wordpress.org/support/article/tools-export-screen/) (be sure to export "All content" if you want to save images and/or pages)